 What Is Prolactin?

 Originating from the pituitary gland, prolactin is a hormone that helps in the production of breast milk.
-While both men and women have prolactin in their blood, why men have it is not yet clear.
-Prolactin in women plays an important role in fertility, menstruation and sex drive.
+Both men and women have prolactin in their blood.
+In women, prolactin plays an important role in fertility, menstruation and sex drive.
+And in men, prolactin plays a major role in the production of testosterone, which thus stimulates the production of sperm.

 What Are the Normal Prolactin Levels to Get Pregnant?